EthicDevs/fastify-git-server/README.md

   server.register(fastifyGitServer, {
     // can be set to a path to git, else will directly call "git" from $PATH.
     gitExecutablePath: undefined,
+    // if true, allows you to send message when client fetch/push to the git server.
+    withSideBandMessages: true,
-    // a method to authorise the fact that the user can fetch/push, or not. async authorize(repoSlug, credentials) {
+    // a custom resolver to resolve authorisation. async authorizationResolver(repoSlug, credentials) {
       if (repoSlug.toLowerCase() === "testorg/test-repo") {
         return (
           credentials.username === "test" && credentials.password === "test"